Automattic/themes/disco/readme.txt

 == Copyright ==

-Club WordPress Theme, (C) 2022 Automattic, Inc.
+Disco WordPress Theme, (C) 2022 Automattic, Inc.
-Club is distributed under the terms of the GNU GPL.
+Disco is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by